-Do you find it easy to speak up in meetings and share your viewpoint?
+Meetings – do you find it easy to speak up and share your viewpoint?
 Are you happy that your team all feel confident to do so, when appropriate?

 Having the confidence to speak up in meetings is essential, particularly with increased seniority and if you want to progress your career.